AntiCompositeNumber/AntiCompositeBot/README.md

 This task was previously performed by [User:McTopot](https://commons.wikimedia.org/wiki/User:McTopot).

 This project, including this documentation, is licensed under Apache 2.0.
-The code is available on [https://github.com/AntiCompositeNumber/AntiCompositeBot GitHub].
+Contributions are welcome.

 ## Reports
 All times are UTC.
 The time indicated is the start time.
 Reports can take some time to run and are affected by load on the Toolforge grid.
 If a report has not run for two weeks, contact me on [my talk page](https://commons.wikimedia.org/wiki/User_talk:AntiCompositeNumber) or file an issue.